bintlabs/python-sync-db/README.md

 the client application builds a message containing only the required database objects, deciding which to include according to the operations log, and sends it to the server to execute.
-If the server allows the `push`, both the client and the server databases should be equivalent and the process may halt.
+If the server allows the `push`, both the client and the server databases become equivalent and the process is complete.

 The `push` won't be allowed by the server if it's database has advanced further since the last synchronization.
 If the `push` is